hoangduytran/blender-manual/manual/editors/preferences/input.rst

    Dragging :kbd:`LMB` on an object will move it.
    To confirm this (and other) transform, an :kbd:`LMB` is necessary by default.
    When this option is activated, the release of :kbd:`LMB` acts as confirmation of the transform.
+Double Click Speed
+   The time in milliseconds to trigger a double click.
 Mouse Drag Threshold
    The number of pixels that a User Interface element has to be moved before it is recognized by Blender, values below this will be detected as click events.